stlbnmaria/PythonForDS_Project/README.md

 ## Results

 Due to readability, we display only the best performing models compared to a baseline in the following graph.
-All of the final models are tuned and the Voting Regressor is the weighted average of the the Catboost, LightGBM and XGB model.
+All of the final models are tuned and the Voting Regressor is the weighted average of the Catboost (with the lowest test RMSE), LightGBM and XGB model.
+The best model is not inluded in the Voting Regressor, since the Stacked Generalization did not seem to improve performance while also being more computationally expensive.

 ![Alt text](modeling/scores_comparison.png?raw=true "Title")

-Below you can find the output for the tuned Catboost model.
+Below you can find the output for the tuned Catboost model with parts of all external data sources.
 It seems to be the best performing algorithm for this project.
-The model had the lowest RMSE in GridSearchCV compared to all trained models.
 The mean validation score in GridSearchCV was 0.73.
-For the ramp-test, the bagged validation score was 0.735 and the bagged test score was 0.539.
+For the ramp-test, the bagged validation score was 0.73 and the bagged test score was 0.55.

 <details>